os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 **sscratch CSR:** An important transit register

 - Temporarily save the address of the kernel stack
-- As a transfer station, the value of sp (pointing to the address of the user stack) can be temporarily saved in sscratch
+- As a transit station, the value of sp (pointing to the address of the user stack) can be temporarily saved in sscratch
-- Only need one `csrrw sp, sscratch, sp // swap the two register contents of sp and sscratch`
+- Only need `csrrw sp, sscratch, sp // swap the two register contents of sp and sscratch`
 - Complete the switching of user stack --> kernel stack

 ---

-#### Save the general-purpose registers in the Trap context
+#### Save general-purpose registers in the Trap context

 Macros to save general-purpose registers
 ```